 Further information can also be found below:

-Pension Administration Strategy – Consultation period closes on 21 May 2019
+Pension administration strategy - consultation period closed on 21 May 2019

-We have recently reviewed and updated the Administration Strategy, which is now open for consultation with our Employers.
+We reviewed and updated the administration strategy, which was then opened for consultation with our employers.

 Local pension board elections - April 2019